National Data and Insight

 - Youth Insight Under The Skin (PDF, 6.9 Mb)

-The Active Design guidance ensures the places we live and work take physical activity and sport into account.
+Sport England's Active Design guidance ensures the places we live and work take physical activity and sport into account.
 The guidance links health, design and planning by creating the right environment for people to lead active lifestyles.

 Public Health Local Health Toolkit